orex/supercell-site-hugo/content/news/_index.md

 weight: 10
 ---

+#### 03-11-2022
+**Supercell v2.1.0** A new version of supercell program released with improvement of electrostatic calculation precision and performance.
+New multi-threading approach allows effectively parallelize program up to 64 threads.
+Please check [benchmark](/benchmark) for relevant information and download program [here](/download).
 #### 10-05-2022
 **New supercell site and packages** Welcome to the new supercell site: a lot of useful information added.
 The program itself now is available via [snap](https://snapcraft.io/) and for Linux ARM environment.
 See [download](/download).
 #### 02-01-2022